What is gout?

 - A medical history and physical exam.

 - A test to measure levels of uric acid in blood.
-This may be done if your doctor cannot safely get fluid from the affected joint.

 - A test to measure levels of uric acid in urine.